An application for building permit, whether it be a commercial building, dwelling, roof, furnace, demolition or other, must be accompanied by:

 - Other documents – 2 or more sets (contact the Planning Department to discuss)

 - Master Land Use Application, if you are concurrently submitting other land use applications - 1 original & 2 copies.

 Answer all questions and fill in all sections.
 Please call or email staff, if you have questions or alternatively would like to submit your application electronically.

-Preapplication Meeting: You may schedule a preapp. with staff prior to submittal of your permit.
-Complete a Preapplication Form as listed at on the Permit Center/Land Use Permit Forms webpage and submit together with plans and fee.
+Preapplication Meeting: You may schedule a preapplication meeting with staff prior to submittal of your permit.
+Complete a Preapplication Form as listed on the Permit Center/Land Use Permit Forms webpage and submit together with plans and fee.